BarushevEA/light-observable-ts/README.md

 ## What is EVG Observable?

 EVG Observable is a compact, lightweight library designed for handling asynchronous events.
 Despite its small size, it offers over 20 powerful techniques for event management.
-Despite this, it provides over 20 different ways of event handling.

 ## Installation